ucsd-cse8a-f18/ucsd-cse8a-f18.github.io/index.md

 hand in the final programming assignment any time during finals week (which will be after its deadline in week 10) for a 20% deduction.

+<b>Regrades</b> Mistakes sometimes occur in grading.
+Once grades are posted,
+we will allow a short period for you to request a fix to your grade (announced along with the release of grades), with a clear argument for why a mistake was made.
+If you don't make a request in the given period, the grade you were initially given is final.
+All regrades should be made through Gradescope's interface.

 <a id="p:ai"></a>
 <h3> Academic Integrity</h3>